Shaaali/identity-apps/docs/apis/authentication.md

 The client ID and client secret are sensitive information that must be protected.
 See the [best practices](#best-practices) before you proceed.
 :::

-### Request access token
+### Request an access token

-An organization administrator can request for an access token for the organization from the token endpoint.
+You can now request an access token from the token endpoint by specifying the scopes (permission level) that you require.
+Use the following cURL command format in your request:

-If you are an administrator the cURL command format below can be used to request for an access token for your organization.

 ``` js
 curl -X POST \